 There are no tuition fees for the Master's degree programmes, but all students must have sufficient funding to cover cost of living (including accommodation, food, transport, books etc).
 Please note that Norwegian authorities require all international students to document how they will finance their studies in Norway when applying for student visa to Norway.

-The required amount for the academic year 2012/2013 was approximately NOK 94 400, travel to/from Norway not included.
-The required amount may be up-regulated by the Norwegian authorities.
+The required amount for the academic year 2013/2014 was approximately NOK 98 000, travel to/from Norway not included.
+The required amount for the next academic year can be increased by the Norwegian authorities.
 See more information on www.udi.no.

 AAUC participates in the Quota Scheme programme allowing for admittance of a very limited number of students each year.
 Please note that only students who apply through partner institutions can be accepted.
 See more information about requirements and list of partner institutions here.